 7. Sun Damage

 Your skin will respond to sun exposure by trying to protect itself.
 This is why you develop a tan when you get too much sun.
 You may also get a burn which is even more damage to the skin.
-Although many people enjoy having a tan, this damage will cause your skin to become leathery and dull over time.
-Although the skin uses this method to protect itself, it causes skin to look old and tired even if you’re still young.
+Although you may ideally want a tan, this damage will cause a leathery and sallow complexion over time.
+The reaction of the skin is to use this method to protect itself, however, it causes the skin to look old and tired even if you’re still young.